MichaelDao/Visual-Basic-Projects/README.md

 # Visual basic compilation
-I packed all the mini programs I made during highschool all into one convienient menu, this is what got me into programming.
+  I packed all the mini programs I made during highschool all into one convienient mene.

+  This is what got me into programming.